-The applicant must be the facility owner, have maintenance responsibility, or must supply a letter from the facility owner/maintainer indicating the application is being submitted on their behalf.
+Eligible applicants include State, county, tribal or city government agencies that own or have maintenance responsibility of the transportation facility or must supply a letter from the facility owner/maintainer indicating the application is being submitted on their behalf.
 Project applications must be sponsored and/or supported by the appropriate Federal Land Management Agency (FLMA) unit whose access would be enhanced by the proposed action.
 This acknowledgement of sponsorship and support must be demonstrated by an application signature and/or letter of support attached to the application from an appropriate representative of the benefitting FLMA unit.
 Early coordination between the appropriate FLMA and state/county/local/tribal government is encouraged to ensure adequate time for thorough review and input before the submittal due date.
-All project applications must be submitted using the EFLHD Access Program Application form located on the FLAP program website for each state.
+All projects must be submitted using the EFLHD Access Program Application form (located on the website).